ljunjoel/ot-harjoitustyo/README.md

 # CollectionHelper (in English)
 CollectionHelper is a software designed to aid with keeping tabs on your collection.
 Whatever it might be!

+CollectionHelper is also my personal course product for the University of Helsinki Department of Computer Science's course "Ohjelmistotekniikka"

 ## How do I get started?
 At present the software works by running the java -jar CollectionHelper.jar command from the command prompt after downloading a release.
 If you would prefer running it from NetBeans you might have to Build and Clean a couple of times before NetBeans decides to cooperate.